getml/reflect-cpp/README.md

-**reflect-cpp** is a C++-20 library for fast serialization and deserialization using compile-time reflection, similar to [serde](https://github.com/serde-rs) in Rust, [pydantic](https://github.com/pydantic/pydantic) in Python, [encoding](https://github.com/golang/go/tree/master/src/encoding) in Go or [aeson](https://github.com/haskell/aeson/tree/master) in Haskell.
+**reflect-cpp** is a C++-20 library for fast serialization, deserialization and validation using compile-time reflection, similar to [pydantic](https://github.com/pydantic/pydantic) in Python, [serde](https://github.com/serde-rs) in Rust, [encoding](https://github.com/golang/go/tree/master/src/encoding) in Go or [aeson](https://github.com/haskell/aeson/tree/master) in Haskell.

 As the aformentioned libraries are among the most widely used in the respective languages, reflect-cpp fills an important gap in C++ development.
 It reduces boilerplate code and increases code safety.